billykwooten/darksky-exporter/README.md

+# Due to Apple purchasing Dark Sky, this exporter will continue to work until the end of 2021.
+Apple will most likely absorb Dark Sky into it's ecosystem at which point this exporter will stop working.
+See more at: https://blog.darksky.net/

 # Dark Sky Prometheus Exporter

 Dark Sky Exporter is a prometheus exporter for weather metrics consumed from the [Dark Sky API](https://darksky.net/dev).